zwave-js/node-zwave-js/packages/core/api.md

     Temporary = -2
 }

-// Warning: (ae-missing-release-tag) "securityClassIsS2" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "securityClassIsS2" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function securityClassIsS2(secClass: SecurityClass | undefined): secClass is S2SecurityClass;

 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// Warning: (ae-missing-release-tag) "securityClassOrder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "securityClassOrder" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const securityClassOrder: readonly [SecurityClass.S2_AccessControl, SecurityClass.S2_Authenticated, SecurityClass.S2_Unauthenticated, SecurityClass.S0_Legacy];

-// Warning: (ae-missing-release-tag) "SecurityClassOwner" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SecurityClassOwner" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface SecurityClassOwner {